MatthiasJReisinger/mreisinger.com/_posts/2016-08-22-gsoc-finals.md

 following:

 *   In [https://github.com/JuliaLang/julia/pull/16531](https://github.com/JuliaLang/julia/pull/16531)
-    the `@polly</code> macro was introduced and Polly was integrated in Julia's LLVM pass-pipeline.
+    the `@polly` macro was introduced and Polly was integrated in Julia's LLVM pass-pipeline.
 *   With [https://github.com/JuliaLang/julia/pull/16726](https://github.com/JuliaLang/julia/pull/16726)
     the ability was added to automatically download Polly for you.